• Menu

 Robinson Place, Dinosaur National Monument, Colo.
 Photo: Matthew Dillon

-There are two main side of the park: northwest Colorado and northeast Utah.
+There are two main sides of the park: northwest Colorado and northeast Utah.
 All the dinosaur fossils for viewing are located on the Utah side, as well as the largest campground.
 Camping on the Colorado side is limited to 4×4 roads, and some dispersed camping can be found on BLM lands.
-The Colorado side features a 20 mile or so scenic drive to an overlook of the Colorado and Green Rivers.
-Plus old homesteads and rock art.

 Dinosaur National Monument Petroglyph Scenery